EsotericSoftware/clippy/README.md

 ### Gamma limits

 By default, Windows limits the range of gamma values from 0.5 to 1.
 This is a safeguard against software setting the gamma to 0 so you only see a black screen.
 To remove these limits, apply this [registry file](https://github.com/EsotericSoftware/clippy/blob/master/build/gamma.reg) and reboot.

+### Gamma alternatives

+Other software such as [f.lux](http://justgetflux.com/) or [Sunset Screen](http://www.skytopia.com/software/sunsetscreen/) can also adjust the gamma, but they provide only day and night settings while Clippy's timeline allows for any number of transitions.
+Also, Clippy allows the red, green, and blue amounts to be set separately.
+By reducing the green slightly less than the blue, the red tint on the screen will be much less noticeable.

 ## Development details